Introduction To Palma, Jewel Of The Balearics

 Palma Cruise Port

-Estacion Maritima 1,2,3,4 cruise terminals serve ships docked at the Poniente and Paraires quays.
+Cruise Terminals (or Estacion Maritima) 1,2,3,4 serve ships docked at the Poniente and Paraires quays.
 The terminals are joined by a network of covered walkways.
 Services comprise of telephone kiosks, police station, post office, snackbar, office, cafeteria and restrooms.
 The Poniente quay is around a mile and a half southwest of Palma’s center.

-Occasionally ships dock at piers inside Dique Del Oeste (the west sea wall).
-These piers are served by the Estacion Martima 5 passenger terminal.
+Ships also dock at piers inside the west sea wall (Dique Del Oeste).
+These piers are served by Cruise Terminals 5 and 6.

 Cruises From Palma